Who wants to talk about the holidays in January? Yeah…me neither.

 I love these Boston Round Bottles in the 4oz size.
 Their dark amber colored glass will help the extract keep longer as it prohibits light and hinders deterioration.

-I purchase these Organic Madagascar Vanilla Beans in the 4oz package.
-They contain approximately 32 beans which makes two large batches of extract.
-I also use organic vodka which I buy locally.
+These Madagascar Bourbon Vanilla Beans have a lovely fragrance and I use organic vodka which I buy locally.
 Sometimes Costco carries it as well.
 If you’re not concerned with making it organic, any brand of vodka will work.
 You could also use rum, bourbon or whiskey but I prefer a more neutral tasting alcohol so the vanilla flavor stands out.

 For every 1.75 liters of vodka I use 16 beans cut into thirds.
 (Never add them whole to the bottle.)
 I don’t bother scraping the seeds because it cures so long they eventually release themselves.
 You can see here just how dark the extract becomes after a long cure.
 In my experience, I’ve found the 1.75 liter size vodka will fill approximately a dozen Boston Round Bottles.